As an Amazon Associate we earn from qualifying purchases.

-The best value sous vide pot for new cooks on our list is the Learn To Brew 5 Gallon Stainless.
+The best value sous vide pot for new cooks on my list is the Learn To Brew 5 Gallon Stainless.
 At a very competitive entry price point, you won’t be afraid to experiment and push your cooking boundaries.

 While the base layer on the Learn to Brew is thin for a traditional stovetop cooker, it is perfect for induction cooktops sous vide cooking.
 It also works perfectly for on-the-go cooking as campsites or seafood boils.
 Just remember to have oven mitts readily available when using this, since there are no stay cool handles.

 - A thin base layer makes it easier to burn foods on the bottom of the pot